Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Subhalo heating by galactic gases and cosmic ray

-Survival of subhalos would require $\tau_{\rm esc.}> 10^{10}$ yr by collision with either gas or cosmic rays.
+Stability of subhalos would require $\tau_{\rm esc.}> 10^{10}$ yr by collision with either gas or cosmic rays.
 Low-mass subhalos in inner galactic regions are most likely subjective to this evaporation effect, while large subhalos far away from the galactic center would be less affected.
-DM particle's root-mean-square velocity $\bar v$ and escaped velocity $v_{\rm esc}$ would depend on the subhalo size.
-We use an empirical scaling relation for a particle's velocity dispersion from the Milky Way's observed subhalos~\cite{Walker:2009zp}, \be \delta_v \approx {3.9}{~\rm km/s}\left(\frac{M}{10^6 M_{\odot}}\right)^{1/3} \ee to describe a population of sizable ($M>10^5M_\odot$) subhalos that contain visible stars, where $\delta_v$ is subhalo velocity dispersion.
-Generally lower mass subhalos are expected to exist in the galaxy~\cite{Kauffmann:1993gv}.
-Here we make the assumption that this scaling relation extends to lower mass range.
-The root-mean-square velocity $\bar v$ and escaped velocity are related to $\delta_v$ by an ${\cal O}(1)$ factor, for a Maxwellian distribution in Eq.~\ref{eq:DM_velocity}, $\bar v = 1.73 \delta_v$ and $v_{\rm esc}=1.41 \bar v$.
+DM particle's root-mean-square velocity $v_{\rm rms}$ and escaped velocity $v_{\rm esc}$ would depend on the subhalo size.
+We use an empirical scaling relation for a particle's velocity dispersion $\delta_v$ from the Milky Way's observed subhalos~\cite{Walker:2009zp}, \be \delta_v \approx {3.9}{~\rm km/s}\left(\frac{M}{10^6 M_{\odot}}\right)^{1/3} \ee to describe a population of sizable ($M \gtrsim 10^6M_\odot$) subhalos that contain visible stars.
+The scaling relation of velocity dispersion with the $1/3$ power-law of the halo mass is based on the predictions of the virial theorem.
+Generally lower mass subhalos are expected to exist in the galaxy.
+For our model, the possible small-scale structure has been elaborated in Sec.~\ref{sect:decouple}.
+In the $\rm \Lambda$CDM cosmology, small halos are seeded first then merge together to build-up large dark matter halos.
+During this hierarchical assembly, they have a self-similar virialized structure.
+Evrard et al.~\cite{Evrard:2007py}(included subsequent study~\cite{Lau:2009py,Munari:2013mh}) used a large set of dissipationless N-body simulations and showed that scaling relation for dark matter particles is fully consistent with theoretical predictions of the virial theorem.
+Besides, their study further demonstrated that the virial scaling relation displays a remarkable level of universality and self-similarity across a broad range of halo masses, redshifts, and cosmological models.
+So we can use this scaling relation at a lower mass range.
+The root-mean-square velocity $v_{\rm rms}$ and escaped velocity $v_{\rm esc}$ are related to the velocity dispersion $\delta_v$ by an ${\cal O}(1)$ factor, for a Maxwellian distribution in Eq.~\ref{eq:DM_velocity}, $v_{\rm rms} = 1.73 \delta_v$ and $v_{\rm esc}=2.44 \delta_v$.